JialongJiang/jialongjiang.github.io/_posts/2018-11-06-cms_lectures_nov.md

 ---
 title: 'Caltech CMS Lectures Nov'
-date: 2018-11-05
+date: 2018-11-06
-permalink: /posts/2018/09/cms_lectures_nov/
+permalink: /posts/2018/11/cms_lectures_nov/
 tags:
   - notes
 ---

-I'll start to post notes on the lectures in Caltech CMS.
+I spent a lot time these days attending seminars in CMS on statistics and algorithms.
+Some were really inspiring while some I could hardly follow.
+Therefore I decide to take notes for furture reference, and also to cultivate the habit of writing.

 # Lecture Notes